Skip to content

 What About the Pandemic

 The owners haven’t stopped improving the building since mandates shut down for customers.
-According to Frank DiTullio they haven’t skipped a beat and have used the time to keep everyone working, both with takeout, as well as building improvements.
+According to Frank DiTullio, they haven’t skipped a beat and have used the time to keep everyone working, both with takeout and building improvements.

 We have spent the last year totally renovating the former hotel space that hadn’t been utilized since the 70s.
 Now we have two tenants on the upper floors with fully modernized office space.
 We also brought back a previously buried original staircase to the 2nd and third floors and also restored our 100 year old oak floors.